kazurayam/ks_verify_CSS_property_computed/README.md

 ## Usability

 This code is useful, but as you see, it is long and complicated.
 You would like to make it a Custom Keyword.
-Please try for yourself.
+Please try it for yourself.

 This approach is version-independent.
 It should work with all versions of Katalo Studio since v7.x.